atomist/org-visualizer/docs/developer.md

 ```

 ### Core aspect methods
-The following methods are required for any aspect:
+The following methods are usually the most important:

-- `name`: Must be unique in your workspace.
+- `name`: An aspect's name be unique in your workspace.
 - `displayName`: Human readable name.
 - `extract` (regular aspects): Extract zero or more fingeprints from the current project.

+### The extract method
+tbc

+Fingerprint interface -

+Example

 ### Enabling updates
 Convergence to ideal